MixedNUTS: Training-Free Accuracy-Robustness Balance via Nonlinearly Mixed Classifiers: Base Classifier Confidence Modification

 Note that this benign confidence property is only observed on robust classifiers.
-Neural classifiers trained without any robustness considerations often make highly confident mispredictions when subject to adversarial attack (more confident than correctly predicted unperturbed examples).
+Neural classifiers trained without any robustness considerations often make highly confident mispredictions when subject to adversarial attack.
+These mispredictions can be even more confident than correctly predicted unperturbed examples, often seeing confidence margins very close to $1$.
+As a result, $\gstd (\cdot)$ does not enjoy the benign confidence property, and its confidence property is in general detrimental to the mixture.